Jonathan Toews and Other NHL Players Associated With the University of North Dakota

-The University of North Dakota men's hockey team have won seven National Collegiate Athletic Association (NCAA) Division I Championships.
-They have made 21 total appearances in the NCAA tournament Frozen Four (including 2015).
+The University of North Dakota men's hockey team have won eight National Collegiate Athletic Association (NCAA) Division I Championships.
+They have made 22 total appearances in the NCAA tournament Frozen Four.

 The University of North Dakota has over 15,000 students enrolled and is located in Grand Forks, North Dakota in the northeastern part of the state.
 Because of UND's success playing hockey, they are known across the nation.
 They are also known for great players such as those who have played for or currently play for the National Hockey League (NHL).